Abieskawa/answer-sheet-studio/README.md

 1. Install Python 3.10+ (3.10–3.13 recommended) from python.org and check “Add python.exe to PATH”.
 2. Double-click `start_windows.vbs`.
 The launcher GUI will open using `pythonw`.
 3. Click **Install & Run**.
 First run installs requirements; later runs reuse the existing `.venv` (unless requirements changed).
 If Windows Defender prompts for network access, allow it so the server can bind to localhost.

+## Updating (No Git Required)

+- Open the Tk launcher and click **Download/Update (GitHub)**.
+This downloads the latest ZIP from GitHub and overwrites project files.
+- If download is blocked in your network, download the ZIP in a browser and use **Apply ZIP Update...** in the launcher.
+- If this folder is a git clone and Git is installed, the launcher tries `git pull` first (then falls back to ZIP update if needed).
+- If you changed any project files locally, updating may overwrite your changes.
+Keep backups of customized files.

+## Debug Mode

+- Open `http://127.0.0.1:8000/debug` and enter the Job ID from the result page to download diagnostic files (including `ambiguity.csv`).

 ## Repository Layout